 After about 8 hours of searching we would normally call one of our sister teams to take over from us.
 Often 2 DSRT’s would deal with a search whilst the other 2 were left in reserve.
 On locating the casualty the Team would carry out the necessary medical care before deciding the best way to evacuate them.
 Most casualties that are in the middle of the moor will need a stretcher ride to get them to a road head or track where our LandRover Ambulances can take over, unless a helicopter is available for a more rapid transfer.

 No charge is made to the casualties we assist.
 Mountain Rescue across England and Wales is a voluntary service and we receive no government funding for the work that we do, relying solely on public donations and some grant funding.

 Which other Agencies do we work with?

 There are many other agencies that we work with.
 These include HM Coastguard, Ambulance Service, Fire Brigade and even the RNLI.

 Through these agencies and the Police we are able to call upon many resources such as Dive Teams, Helicopters, Water search Teams, heat seeking cameras, extra 4×4 vehicles etc.

 Each one of these resources is a great help and we continue to build an inter agency approach to missing persons searches in the South West.

 In good weather an aircraft like the Air Ambulance or National Police Air Service helicopter will very often be used to evacuate an injured person.
 The Police helicopter may also be used for searching.
-However the weather on Dartmoor can make searching by helicopter impossible.
+However the weather on Dartmoor can sometimes make searching by helicopter impossible.
 The only solution then is people (and dogs) on the ground, which is why DSRT call-outs are often on misty, dark nights when it’s raining!